Purpose of work-based evidence

-Evidence should meet specialist Curriculum Learning Outcomes and Academy’s Standards of Proficiency for Higher Specialist Scientists.
-Evidence should showcase trainee’s mastery of knowledge, skills, and professional behaviours at Consultant Clinical Scientist level.
+Evidence should meet specialist Curriculum Learning Outcomes and the Academy’s Standards of Proficiency for Higher Specialist Scientists.
+Evidence should showcase a trainee’s mastery of knowledge, skills, and professional behaviours at Consultant Clinical Scientist level.

 What makes good evidence?

-Good evidence requires familiarity with Standards of Proficiency, HSST specialist curriculum, scope of practice, CCS job descriptions, evidence should be:
+Good evidence requires familiarity with the HSST Standards of Proficiency, the HSST specialist curriculum, scope of practice, and CCS job descriptions.
+Evidence should be:

-- Authentic, naturally occurring; plan for stretch opportunities to show level 8 skills; don’t focus on single observations.
+- authentic, naturally occurring; plan for stretch opportunities to show level 8 skills and don’t focus on single observations

-- Use of different media e.g. Video and photographs (not all written)
+- use of different media such as video and photographs – not all written reflective

 - MDT minutes – showing trainee contribution

-- STP Train the trainer/OSFA examiner/STP Interviewer certificate
+- STP Train the trainer/final assessment examiner/STP Interviewer certificate

 - UKAS Report – trainee contribution

 - role in training reflection